DataDog/hiring-engineers/answers.md

 ## Final Question:

-I would like to point Datadog at the billing and utilization API's of a large cloud provider, and use Datadog to understand cloud service costs.
+I would like to point Datadog at the billing and utilization API's of a public utility cloud provider running a very large (and expensive) application.
+I would use Datadog as a tool to understand cloud service costs and how to minimize them.

 ## Live Dashboard Links